rithik-sandron/zro.earth/_posts/dev/java-part-2.md

 - Constructors have the same name as the class.
 - It should be **public**, so that we can use it inside others classes where we need this object.
-- It can aso be **private**.
+- It can also be **private**.
 If a constructor is private that respective class cannot be inherited.
 - if access modifier is left undeclared, a default modifier is applied.

 ### Default constructor
 Mostly developers wont declare a default constructor unless its necessary in some cases. when a constructor is not provided for a class, JVM creates a **default constructor with a default access modifier**.
 Default constructor does not have parameters.

-### Parameterized constructor
+### Parameterised constructor
 A name suggests, it is a constructor with parameters. sometimes we want to pass some values during object creation and we want some set of instructions to be done.
-FOr that purposes we can use parameterized constructors.
+For that purpose, we can use parameterised constructors.

 ```
 public Hero(int a, int b) {